• Skip to primary navigation

 Erica

 Hi!
 I’m Erica, and I absolutely adore sharing my life on this website with you!
 I come here almost daily to blab about all of the things related to being a regular wife and mother in today’s ever-evolving society.
 I share about our new home, what’s on our kitchen table, what we’re hanging in our closets, where we’re traveling to next, my crazy 5 a.m. work outs, how I make time for girlfriends, our faith, and much more.
 We always have a lot of balls in the air and somewhat thrive on the chaos.
 I believe in the power of story-telling as a form of inspiration and entertainment, so I’m here to do both!
 I was born and raised in north Alabama and recently re-planted roots here again after my husband transitioned out of the Army (he is now in the Reserve and it’s going so well!)
-I’m a super proud mom to two little girls (ages 5 and 2) who seem to be the stars of the show around here (for good reason – they’re pretty great!)
+I’m a super proud mom to three little girls (ages 7, 4, and 1) who seem to be the stars of the show around here (for good reason – they’re pretty great!)
 I’m so glad you found me and are here reading!
 I hope we can get to know each other here on the blog as well as Facebook and/or Instagram. xoxo

 September 11, 2015

-« For Bloggers: Tips For Organically Growing Your Community
+Previous Post: « For Bloggers: Tips For Organically Growing Your Community

-A Cool Weather Staple: Freshly Picked Moccs (+ a Giveaway) »
+Next Post: A Cool Weather Staple: Freshly Picked Moccs (+ a Giveaway) »

 Primary Sidebar